 However, slow loading times on your company’s website aren’t just bad for your visitors, it’s bad for rankings, too.
 Search engines like Google want to show the very best websites to people that use their search function – if they show websites to their users that are slow and take way too long to load, their users can get frustrated with their services and choose Bing or Yahoo instead for their searches.

 This means that if your site loads slowly, Google has started to prioritize other websites over yours.
-As your competitors update and refresh their websites, they’ll get faster while yours gets slower and eventually pushes your site to the second or third pages of results.
+As your competitors update and refresh their websites, they’ll get faster, essentially leaving you behind while yours gets slower.
+Eventually your site may be pushed down to the second or third pages of results and that’s certainly not good considering sites ranking on page 1 see nearly 95% of traffic.

 How Can I Tell if My Website is Too Slow?